hypervel/hypervel.org/docs/docs/migrations.md

 #### Renaming Tables With Foreign Keys

-Before renaming a table, you should verify that any foreign key constraints on the table have an explicit name in your migration files instead of letting Laravel Hyperf assign a convention based name.
+Before renaming a table, you should verify that any foreign key constraints on the table have an explicit name in your migration files instead of letting Hypervel assign a convention based name.
 Otherwise, the foreign key constraint name will refer to the old table name.

 ## Columns